Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples. Read a

 Bird Hills has an interesting and varied land use history that adds to its significance as a park.
 Old photos indicate that the property was logged in the late 1800s.
 The central ridge and slopes were barely spotted with trees and were heavily grazed by cattle.
 Some remnants of the park’s agricultural past are still visible today.
 Old concrete tracks mark the site of a farm road designed to fit the wheels of a wagon, while letting the horse or ox pulling the wagon walk on softer ground between the tracks.
 The northwest portion of the park was used as a terraced fruit orchard.

 citizens rallied and raised enough money to help buy the land.
 Again in 1990, more land adjacent to the now-larger park was threatened by development, and again the citizens and city teamed up to buy the land to add to the park.

 It is likely that the overstory, and certainly the understory, that existed at Bird Hills 200 years ago was different than it appears today.
-In addition to the introduction of non-native species, the composition of flora has also been influenced by fire suppression.
+In addition to the introduction of non-native species, the composition of flora has also been influenced by prevention of naturally occurring fire.
 As fires regularly moved through Washtenaw County prior to European settlement, the forest understory was thinned, and the overstory was more open, allowing native species such as oak and hickory to flourish.
-With continued fire suppression, however, some of the forested areas of Bird Hills have become better suited for shade tolerant
+Without naturally occurring fires, some of the forested areas of Bird Hills have become better suited for shade tolerant

-The rich diversity of native plant species found in Bird Hills ranks the park second highest overall in the city’s Floristic Quality Assessment of its natural areas.
+native plant species found in Bird Hills ranks the park second highest overall in the city’s Floristic Quality Assessment of its natural areas.
 This high value gives an indication of how “natural” the site is (approximating the vegetative conditions present prior to European settlement in the early 1800s).
 A higher value reflects a higher coefficient of conservatism for the species growing in that area.
 These conservative species have become so highly adapted to a specific set of biotic and abiotic conditions (including soil condition, temperature, moisture, humidity, presence of fire, etc.) that they cannot exist if these conditions are modified evenly slightly.
 So, when you encounter these species in the wild, as you do in some of the biological communities at Bird Hills, you can be fairly confident that you have come across an area that is about as 'natural' and undisturbed as we can find in our modern world.